CSU-CS150B/CS150B-Lab-Instructions/BeePractical.md

 The final output will print out the average _imidacloprid concentration_, _longevity_, and _days paralyzed_ for the given input (Sociality or Genus/Species).

-## Required Functions to Implement(Graded)
+## Required Functions to Implement (Graded)

-The goal of this practical is to be able to analyze a large amount of data using python and clearly display the results.
-The example output above should be used as a guideline for the finished product however, you will be graded on a function by function basis.
+The goal of this project is to be able to analyze a large amount of data using python and clearly display the results.
+You will be graded on a function by function basis.
 The following functions are required:

 ## Step 0: run(data) (for tests)